HristoHr/pipeline-optimixation/README.md

 Solution 4: Data Pipeline Planning BFS.py (Unfinished)

 Attempt to use Breadth First Search.
+The idea was to combination of possible paths(object that contains list of Taks) to load into a cou core when it is avalable.
 Coundn't figure it out.
 Works only on pipeline_small.txt